 Since I was very young, I’ve wondered a lot about this curious yet elusive concept: freedom.
 I wondered why my second grade teacher told me that the United States gained independence on July 4, 1776.
 I wondered why I believed her even though three of my older cousins, two uncles, and six neighbors from the block disappeared behind prison bars.
-As a Black man growing up unfree, incessantly in the face of unyielding trepidation, freedom has always felt like a cruel cage—one that mocks but ignores the irony that, in this lifetime, one in three Black men will find themselves lost at some stage in the tragic cycle of mass incarceration.
+As a Black man growing up unfree, incessantly in the face of unyielding trepidation, freedom has always felt like a cruel joke—one that mocks but ignores the irony that, in this lifetime, one in three Black men will find themselves lost at some stage in the tragic cycle of mass incarceration.

 Fast forward years later: Although I’d forget my teacher’s name, I’d long remember her lesson.
 Fortunately, I’d also realize that the lesson she taught me was, in fact, a lie.
 I’d learn that her celebration of July 4th was also mockery but of more than just Black men.
-It mocks the tragic legacies of oppression that afflict unfree people like me, that still—to this day—afflict the many unfree people across this globe.
+It mocks the tragic legacies of oppression that afflict unfree people like me, that still—to this day—afflict the many unfree peoples across this globe.
 I’d learn that her definition of “free,” as opposed to unfree, was based solely in a vocabulary to which I’ve never gained access, spoken in a language foreign even to the very people who first planted civilization in the fertile soil of this now morally barren land.

-The freedom of which my teacher boasted wasn’t freedom at all, but a corruption of it borne of the stripes scarred to the backs and bloodied to the swollen hands of slaves.
+The freedom of which my teacher boasted wasn’t freedom at all, but a corruption of it borne of stripes scarred to the backs and bloodied to the swollen hands of slaves and other captives.
 It was purchased for cheap through unconscionable acts of evil—theft and genocide, rape and murder.
 The legacy of this freedom would debase bodies and break apart homes.
 It would invent divisions based on artificial borders (geographical parentheses that bracket arbitrary and unnecessary “national” fault lines).
 What my teacher experienced as freedom, I have grown wise to question and have, thus, come know precisely for what it is: a stubborn system of oppression that promotes national and global suffering.

 On July 5, 1852, Frederick Douglass would allude to this system of suffering, this biased bill of bondage, when he famously asked: “What to the slave is the Fourth of July?”
 For Douglass, the observance of “national independence” seemed much like a farce, but a peculiar kind of prank, one that compelled him to ask: “Are the great principles of political freedom and of natural justice, embodied in the Declaration of Independence, extended to us?”
-Today, July 4, 2015, I firmly believe the the “us” to which Douglass refers must be extended:
+Today, July 4, 2017, I firmly believe that the “us” to which Douglass refers must be extended:

 What does the Fourth of July mean to a woman who could not vote or own property or even today earn a fair wage for a fair day’s work?